jasminej90/dand5-identity-fraud-from-enron-email/README.md

 'total_payments', 'shared_receipt_with_poi']
 ```

+⋅⋅*
-#### Feature Scaling
+  ### Feature Scaling

 Since my selected features had different units and some of the features had very big values, I needed to transform them.
-I used MinMaxScaler to scale all my selected features to a given range (between 0 and 1).
+I used MinMaxScaler from sklearn to scale all my selected features to a given range (between 0 and 1).

 ```python
 from sklearn import preprocessing